 What I want to examine here is what may be going on in our heads when we fight, and how we might make use of some psychology to give ourselves an advantage over our opponent, or at least avoid our opponent taking advantage of us.

 A couple of general comments before I start: western martial artists do not usually deal explicitly with the mental side of their art, and eastern methods of teaching the skills appear to be closely linked to “spiritual” practice.
 However, the points I am going to talk about do not need to be linked to spiritual ideas, and nor will they require meditation to be successful!
+People can also cross-verify the information from a trustworthy online psychic reading platform.
 I hope they are based on some reasonably sensible sports psychology and my own experiences.
 Secondly, I recognise that only you know what is going on in your head.
 The members of our group perform to a high level and have, I think, quite a good knowledge of how they fight.
 Many of the ideas presented here feature in modern literature on sports psychology.
 However, for now I am not going to quote directly from a treatise on the psychology of fencing, merely airing some ideas based on discussions that have taken place within the School.
 Key to all this is the fact that we are looking for practical results within a fight – your precise mental state does not matter, as long as you are achieving your goals and fighting at your best.
 Do not waste time thinking about your mental state if you do not need to – the whole point is to stay focused on the fight!

 So, first question: “What do I want to be going on in my head when I fight?”